philipdongfei/MyAlgs4/Chapter35_Code/Exercises/Exercises_35.md

 3.5.29 *Symbol table with random access*.
 Create a data type that supports inserting a key-value pair, searching for a key and returning the associated value, and deleting and returning a random key. *Hint*: Combine a symbol table and a randomized queue.

+##Web Exercises

+1. Modify FrequencyCount to read in a text file (comprised of UNICODE characters) and print out the alphabet size (number of distinct characters) and a table of characters and their frequencies, sorted in descending order of frequency.

+2. **Set intersection and union.** Given two sets of strings, write a code fragment that computes a third set that contains those strings that appear in both sets (or either set). *Hint*: iterate over the elements in one set and check if they're in the other set.

+3. **Bidirectional symbol tables**.
+Support put(key, value) and getByKey(key) or getByValue(value).
+Use two symbol tables behind the scenes.
+Ex: DNS and reverse DNS.

+4. **Highlighting browser hyperlinks**.
+With each visited website, maintain the last time the site was visited so that you only hightlight those sites that have been visited within the past month.

+5. **Frequency symbol table.** Write an abstract data type FrequencyTable.java that supports the following operations: hit(Key), and count(Key).
+The hit operation increments the number of times the string appears by one.
+The count operation returns the number of times the given string appears, possibly 0.
+Applications: web counter, web log analyzer, musci jukebox that counts number of times each song has been played...

+6. **Non-overlapping interval search**.
+Given a list of non-overlapping intervals of integers(or dates), write a function that takes an integer argument and determines in which if any interval that values lies, e.g., if the intervals are 1643-2033, 5532-7643,8999-10332, 5666653-5669321,then the query point 9122 lies in the third interval and 8122 lies in no interval.

+same of book exercise 3.5.24

+7. **Registrar scheduling**.
+The Registrar at a prominent northeastern University recently scheduled an instructor to teach two different classes at the same exact time.
+Help the Registrar prevent future mistakes by secribing a method to check for such conflicts.
+For simiplicity, assume all classes run for 50 minutes starting at 9,10,11,1,2,or 3.

+same of book exercise 3.5.25

+8. **List**.
+Implement the following list operatiions: size(), addFront(item), addBack(item), delFront(item), delBack(item), contains(item), delete(item), add(i,item), delete(i),iterator().
+All operations should be efficient (logarithmic).
+Hint: use two symbol tables, one to find the ith element in the list efficiently, and the other to efficiently search by item.
+Java's List interface contains these methods, but does not supply any implementation that supports all ops efficiently.

+same of book exercise 3.5.27

+9. **Indirect PQ**.
+Write a program IndirectPQ.java that implements an indirect PQ(priority queue).